CODE OF CONDUCT

 - Inform the parents/guardians

-- Provide consequences as necessary
+- Provide consequences and services as necessary

 All reports of bullying are confidential and handled carefully.
 Remember: Everyone has a right to come to school and feel safe!
 If you are bullying others, stop.
 Parents will be notified when bullying is taking place.